rixiobarrios/react-hooks/README.md

 This is a good thing for React itself because lots of JavaScript developers don't use classes as they are only a syntax on top of constructors and prototypes.
-Now developers won't have to learn class syntax just to learn React.
+Now developers won't have to learn class syntax just to use React.
 This also means we won't have to worry about binding `this` or using fat arrow functions to avoid having to to it.

 ### How to Use Hooks